zowe/zowe-cli/README.md

 ## Building Zowe CLI from source

-Zowe CLI requires NPM version 8 and Cargo version 1.72.0 (or newer) to build from source.
+Zowe CLI requires the NPM version bundled with the active LTS versions of NodeJS and Cargo version 1.72.0 (or newer) to build from source.

 Check your NPM version with `npm --version` and if it's older than 8.x, update with `npm install -g npm`.

-Check your vCargo version with `cargo --version`.
+Check your Cargo version with `cargo --version`.
 Cargo can be installed using [rustup](https://rustup.rs/).
 To update Cargo, run the `rustup update` command.

 For developers using Linux, the following packages are required to build Zowe CLI from source: